 Options available to students with low or no credit history

-There are still options for students with a limited or non-existent credit history.
+There are still options for students with limited or non-existent credit history.
 One alternative is federal student loans, which do not require a minimum credit score.
 These loans are based on financial need and offer fixed interest rates.
-Another option is private student loans that don’t solely rely on credit scores but consider other factors like income and employment prospects.
+Another option is private student loans, which don’t solely rely on credit scores but consider other factors like income and employment prospects.

 Exploring alternative forms of financial aid, such as grants or scholarships